INS No. 160a(i); Carotenes, beta-, synthetic

-Additionally, vegetable beta-Carotenes (INS No. 160a(ii)) are added to foods and beverages at concentrations in more than 80 food categories up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission and published in the General Standard of Food Additives (GSFA).
-Many applications for the use of Beta-Carotene-rich extract from Dunaliella Salina (INS No. 160(aiv)) as a color additive in foods and beverages have been proposed and are pending authorization, following completion of the review and comments process.
+Carotenoids, including beta-Carotenes, Blakeslea trispora (INS No. 160a(iii) and beta-Carotenes, synthetic (INS No. 160a(i)) are added to foods and beverages at concentrations in more than 70 food categories up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission and adopted in the General Standard of Food Additives.
+Additionally, vegetable beta-Carotenes (INS No. 160a(ii)) are added to foods and beverages at concentrations in more than 80 food categories up to a MPL as adopted in the General Standard of Food Additives.
+Many applications for the use of beta-Carotene-rich extract from Dunaliella Salina (INS No. 160a(iv)) as a color additive in foods and beverages have been proposed and are pending adoption.

 Evaluation of certain food additives: prepared by the Eighty-fourth meeting of the Joint FAO/WHO Expert Committee on Food Additives (JECFA).
 Geneva: World Health Organization and Food and Agriculture Organization of the United Nations; 2019 (WHO Food Additives Series, No. 75).
 Available online